MaxSvargal/definitivespec/dspec_agent_context.md

         1. Implement it as requested.
         2. In a separate section of your response, propose a new, generalized `pattern` definition for the `directives` file that would encapsulate this logic.
         3. Suggest a refactoring of the source `detailed_behavior` to use the new abstract keyword.";
 }

+methodology_rule DDM-RULE-018: EscapeHatchHandling {
+    principle: "Controlled Egress to Concrete Implementation.";
+    instruction: "When you encounter a `code` spec with the `escape_hatch` attribute, you MUST NOT process its `detailed_behavior`.
+Instead:
+        1. Validate that the `escape_hatch.implementation_pattern_ref` attribute points to a valid `generative_pattern` in a `directive` artifact.
+        2. Your primary output for this code unit will be the code generated by applying the referenced `generative_pattern`.
+You will use the `code` spec's signature and context to supply the `input_params` for the pattern's template.
+        3. You MUST prepend a warning comment to the generated code, citing the `escape_hatch.description` and the source `directive` pattern.
+        4. You MUST issue a high-priority notification in your response, flagging the use of an escape hatch for mandatory human review and verification, as it bypasses standard abstract logic processing and NFR application.";
+}
 ```